Manaslu Circuit Tsum Valley Trek - 21 Days

 Accommodation: Teahouse

 Deng is a Gurung village that presents good views of Mt.
 Manaslu (8163m).
 From Deng, you will move ahead towards Bihi Phedi to reach Ghap.
 En route, you will also pass by the small settlement of Prok.
-Through the pine woods, you will reach Bihi Phedi that has many Mani stone walls.
-Further from here, the trail crosses the Sereng River that forms a deep gorge.
+Through the pine woods, you will reach Bihi Phedi, which has many Mani stone walls.
+Further from here, the trail crosses the Sereng River, which forms a deep gorge.
 Crossing the river via a suspension bridge, you will reach Ghap.
 Overnight stay at the guesthouse at Ghap.

 Altitude: 2160 m